constelation/monorepo/README.md

+**Hello there!
+Just wanted to mention that this is not intended to become a big, public thing.
+You're welcome to use anything and steal any code.
+Please do not count on us adressing feature requests or issues though.**

+---

 Mono repo for constelation's Components, functions, and CONSTANTS.
 See them in action at https://constelation.github.io/monorepo/.

 When thinking about these components, it is best to picture them in a WYSIWYG editor (like the image at https://github.com/danscan/fractal).
 What are the essential pieces of this editor, and how would you convert them to code components?